• Skip to primary navigation

 It's then lightly seasoned and sautéed until golden brown.

-What makes scallopini unique is the delightful sauce it’s served with.
+What makes scallopini unique is the pleasant sauce it's served with.

-A popular option is the lemon caper sauce; combining zesty lemon juice, white wine, capers, and butter for a perfect balance of flavors.
+A popular option is the lemon caper sauce; combining zesty lemon juice, white wine, capers, and butter for a perfect balance of flavors - for ideas of complimentary citrus pairings, see what pairs with lemon in desserts.

 Scallopini is versatile, too.
 Serve it as the main course with pasta or mashed potatoes.